-How One Electric Glue Gun Can Help Save Time and Money
+How an Electric Glue Gun Will Help Save Time and Money

 Not only does this cause time loss, but also results in increased over-time to meet production goals, as well as replacing a small part that might be currently out of stock.
 Such unscheduled machine downtime forces operators to leave their tasks and try to fix the problem, which sometimes requires specific knowledge and can only be fixed by the technical service of your packaging machinery supplier (who, to make matters worse, is located miles away and unable to provide immediate assistance).
 Simply put: it costs you time and money.
 Sometimes lots of money.